 Cost & coverage: Most people with Medicare can only switch plans at certain times of the year.
-Starting in 2025, if you have Medicaid or get Extra Help, you may be able to change your drug coverage once per month.

-If you make a change, it will begin the first day of the following month.
+If you have Medicaid or get Extra Help, you may be able to change your drug coverage once a calendar month.
+If you make a change, it will take effect on the first day of the next month.
+For more information, Medicare.gov/special-enrollment-periods and select "I have Medicare and Medicaid, or I get Extra Help paying for Medicare drug coverage."